-Turmeric is a popular spice made from the rhizome or root of the Curcuma longa plant.
+Turmeric is a popular spice made from the root of the Curcuma longa plant.
 It may have several health benefits.
 Turmeric tea may be good for boosting the immune system, protecting the liver, and helping manage arthritis.

 Fast facts on turmeric tea: